NeuroTechX/ntx_slack_archive/devices.md

  >aj, the only 'customer priced' fnirs device available is from <http://foc.us|foc.us> - the openbci documentation looks legit.
 Otherwise, there is nothing out there (apart from individual academic groups working on fNIRS).
 A word of advice: skip the EROS tale...

+5/23/2017 10:53 AM

+ **yannick** :

+ ><http://foc.us|foc.us> doesnt do fNIRS.
+Do they?
+They do tDCS (tCS) and recently added EEG, but fNIRS thatd be new information for me.